Loving

 My child & I have been referred to a bonding evaluation.
 What is this & what can I expect?

-• Family Court sometimes refers a child (or children) to a bonding evaluation with her parent, caregivers, a relative interested in adopting, or some other important adult.
+• In family court cases, children are sometimes referred to a bonding evaluation with a parent, caregiver, sibling, or relative interested in adopting.
 Children are sometimes referred to a series of bonding evaluations (for example, one with each parent, also one with caregivers who are willing to adopt if parental rights are terminated).
 The purpose of a bonding evaluation can vary, but it is usually to understand the strength & quality of the child's emotional attachment to the adult.
-If you are attending a bonding evaluation with a young child, you can expect a one-hour appointment that is structured to be essentially a "visit," as we ask you to spend time playing, talking, snacking, or doing whatever else might be natural.
-Our office includes a play area, but you are also welcome to bring toys, snacks, etc. During the session, we will be in the room, observing to see how the child responds to you: Does she seem familiar, comfortable, & close with you?
+If you are attending a bonding evaluation with a young child, you can expect a 1-hour appointment that is structured to be essentially a "visit," as we ask you to spend time playing, talking, snacking, or doing whatever else might be natural.
+Our office includes a play area, but you are also welcome to bring toys, snacks, etc. During the session, our psychologist will be in the room, observing to see how the child responds to you: Does she seem familiar, comfortable, & close with you?
 Some of the session will also include interviewing, which is very often even more important & useful than the observation.
-We'll want to know how long the child has been living with you, how she interacts during your day-to-day life, what concerns you have, & other detailed information that can help us understand her attachment experiences.
+The psychologist will want to know how long the child has been living with you, how she interacts during your day-to-day life, what concerns you have, & other detailed information that can help us understand her attachment experiences.
+Depending on the child's age, verbal abilities, & comfort level, the psychologist may includes some limited one-on-one interviewing with her.

 For our bonding evaluation, how can a one-hour observation tell you anything meaningful about my child's attachment to me?
 Isn't this too artificial and too limited to be meaningful?

 • This is a common question, & we completely agree with the concern.
 As we see it, the observation session is nothing more than a one-time "behavior sample."
-Sometimes the session is incredibly useful, but honestly, sometimes it is not a good reflection of a child's "real-life" behavior or family interactions.
+Sometimes the session is incredibly useful, but honestly, sometimes it is not a good reflection of a child's real-world behavior or family interactions.
 This is why we also value background information that we collect from interviewing & from professional records.
 For example, for parents who are separated from their children but visit on a regular basis, we typically collect several weeks or months of visitation observation records.
 By collecting that type of outside information, we attempt to place our one-time observation into a longer-range, real-world context.
 We hope that your observation is as natural & comfortable as possible, so we welcome you to bring play supplies, snacks, etc., to the session.
-We also typically check in after sessions, asking you to let us know if your child's interactions were natural and typical for her.

 After I attend an evaluation, can I receive a copy of the report?

 • Evaluations are usually summarized in a written report, which is provided to you &/or to the professionals who have referred you.
 For clinical (non-court-involved) evaluations, we typically provide the report directly to you & arrange a feedback session to discuss the evaluation findings.
-For court-involved cases, the arrangements are often more complicated, because often we are only allow to provide the report to the specific attorney or agency who has hired us.
-We write every report with the expectation that you will read it, but we often are not allowed to provide it to you directly.
+For court-involved cases, the arrangements are usually more complicated, because often we are only allowed to provide the report to the specific attorney or agency who has hired us.
+We write every report with the expectation that you will read it, but we often are not allowed to provide it to you or any party except the referring person/office.
 Because every case is different, we make a point of discussing these arrangements at the start of your session (or at the time you first contact us to request an evaluation, if necessary).

 Do you accept medical insurance?

-• No, unfortunately we do not accept medical insurance.
+• No, unfortunately we do not.
 In fact, most of our work is court-involved, instead of being provided for treatment purposes, and generally insurance providers do not cover forensic services.